-June 4, 2016, Saturday, marks the 3rd National Mountain Clean Up Day.
+June 4, 2016, Saturday, marks the 3rd National Mountain Cleanup Day.
 The annual movement, I believe, was first started by the Pinoy Mountaineer group.
 In participation of the movement, NCR Trekkers Club headed the Cebu – Mt.
 Babag/Chalet Hills leg.
-My friend who has been on the club extended the invitation to me and my travel friends.
-As a give back to mother nature, we joined the movement.
+My friend (thewanderfulllife.wordpress.com), who has been on the club extended the invitation to me and my travel friends.
+As a give-back to mother nature, we joined the movement.

 Trash after trash we picked them up as we ascended towards the peak while carrying our trash bags.
-We took our quick lunch at one of the resting areas.
+We took our quick lunch at one of the resting area.
 The food offered and available was chicken and rice.
 I’ve been trying my best to stay as pescatarian as I can due to personal reasons, but not this time.
 I have no choice.
-I am not the type of person who easily gets hungry and thirsty, but the unforgiving heat of the sun made me want to devour anything.
+I am not the type of person who easily gets hungry and thirsty, but the unforgiving heat of the sun made me unusually hungry.

 The two groups then merged for another group photo.
 After the whole day activity, we then walked towards Cebu Mountain View Park where we can ride jeepney or motorcycles back to the city proper.

 The day also marks the day I started as a “joiner” to NCR Trekkers Club trekking/climbing events.

 It’s nice to see Babag with all those green lushes.
 The leaves were all dried up and the soil were cracked and loose.
 Nindot na hinoon ibalik. 😊😊😊